passionweb-manuel-schnabel/webm/README.md

 Note that this extension produces an additional load on your server (each supported video will be processed) and possibly creates a lot of additional files that consume disk space.
 Size varies depending on your configuration.

+## Achieving more together or Feedback, Feedback, Feedback

+I'm grateful for any feedback!
+Be it suggestions for improvement, extension requests or just a (constructive) feedback on how good or crappy the extension is.

+Feel free to send me your feedback to [service@passionweb.de](mailto:service@passionweb.de "Send Feedback") or [contact me on Slack](https://typo3.slack.com/team/U02FG49J4TG "Contact me on Slack")